CragglesG/WebScript/README.md

 _Found a bug?
 Want a new feature?
 [Create an issue!](https://github.com/CragglesG/Easel/issues/new) (Please check for an existing one first to avoid duplicates!)_

 _Want to contribute?
-You can find open issues that need attention [here](https://github.com/CragglesG/Easel/issues)._
+You can find good first issues [here](https://github.com/CragglesG/Easel/contribute)._

 ## Table of Contents